-ALOSCA Technologies is offering a significant discount on our granular range of pasture and cropping legume inoculants for the month of January 2021.
+ALOSCA Technologies is offering a significant discount on our granular range of pasture and cropping legume inoculants up until the end of January 2022.

 1. ALOSCA will return to you, the product end user, $50 GST inclusive per 1000kg purchased and delivered.

-2. Product must be purchased and delivered during January 2021.
+2. Product must be purchased and delivered before the end of January 2022.